nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 # Quick Start

-This section explains how to get up and running with NautilusTrader by running some backtests on Forex data.
+This section explains how to get up and running with NautilusTrader by running some backtests on FX data.
 The Nautilus maintainers have pre-loaded some existing data into the Nautilus storage format (parquet) for this guide.

 For more details on how to load other data into Nautilus, see [Backtest Example](../2_user_guide/2_backtest_example.md)